jfhector/my-to-do-list/BACKLOG.md

 ### Bugs

+* Tab order is wrong.
+It doesn't go through the delete button when going backwards, if the delete button had disappeared.

 ### Improvements

 * Add keyboard handling for up and down arrows to go between todo lists using the roving index method.
 Respond to up and down arrows not just when th efocus is on the checkbox but also when it's anywhere on a todo list item